-- 7. (1) An activity is a "regulated activity" if - (a) it is an activity of a kind specified in Part 2 of the First Schedule or one that falls within a class of activities so specified; and - (b) it is not excluded by Part 3 of the First Schedule. - (2) In this Act, "capital markets business" means engaging in one or more regulated activities in the course of business and includes entering or offering to enter into an agreement the making or performance of which by either party constitutes a regulated activity. - (3) Without prejudice to the generality of subsection 149(1), the Commission may, by rule, amend the First Schedule by deleting or amending any of the provisions or adding new provisions.
+- (1) In this Act, "capital markets business" means engaging in one or more regulated activities in the course of business and includes entering or offering to enter into an agreement the making or performance of which by either party constitutes a regulated activity. - (2) An activity is a "regulated activity" if - (a) it is an activity of a kind specified in Part 2 of the First Schedule or one that falls within a class of activities so specified; and - (b) it is not excluded by Part 3 of the First Schedule. - (3) Without prejudice to the generality of section 177(1), the Commission may, by rule, amend the First Schedule by deleting or amending any of the provisions or adding new provisions.

-Carrying on capital markets business in The Bahamas
+7. Carrying on capital markets business in The Bahamas.

-- 8. (1) For the purposes of this Act, a person carries on capital markets business in or from The Bahamas if such person - (a) is incorporated, established or registered under any law in The Bahamas; - (b) carries on capital markets business from a place of business maintained by or on behalf of such person in The Bahamas, which are business premises in The Bahamas that the person occupies, and at which the person employs staff and pays salaries and other expenses in connection with that business; or - (c) engages in an activity the doing of which constitutes the carrying on by such person of capital markets business in or from The Bahamas under an order made under subsection (2). - (2) The Commission may make an order specifying the circumstances in which a person is to be regarded as - (a) carrying on capital markets business in or from The Bahamas; or - (b) not carrying on capital markets business in or from The Bahamas. - (3) An order under subsection (2) may be made so as to apply - (a) generally to all regulated activities; - (b) in relation to a specified category of regulated activity; or - (c) in relation to a particular regulated activity. - (4) An order made under subsection (2) may be made subject to conditions.
+- (1) For the purposes of this Act, a person carries on capital markets business in or from The Bahamas if such person - (a) is incorporated, established or registered under any law in The Bahamas and carries on capital markets business in any jurisdiction; - (b) carries on capital markets business in any jurisdiction from within The Bahamas; - (c) from any jurisdiction outside The Bahamas, solicits capital market business from any person in The Bahamas; or - (d) engages in an activity the doing of which constitutes the carrying on by such person of capital markets business in or from The Bahamas under an order made under subsection (2). - (2) The Commission may make an order specifying the circumstances in which a person is to be regarded as - (a) carrying on capital markets business in or from The Bahamas; or - (b) not carrying on capital markets business in or from The Bahamas. - (3) An order under subsection (2) may be made so as to apply - (a) generally to all regulated activities; - (b) in relation to a specified category of regulated activity; or - (c) in relation to a particular regulated activity. - (4) An order made under subsection (2) may be made subject to conditions.